KMN Psych Logo

 How long does it take?

-Neuropsych testing typically lasts three to five hours but varies from one individual to the next depending on which assessments are being administered.
+Neuropsych testing typically lasts three to five hours but varies from individual to individual, depending on which assessments are being administered.

-The analysis, interpretation of results, report compilation, and any additional documentation will be completed in approximately one week.
+At KMN Psych, the analysis, interpretation of results, report compilation, and additional documentation will be completed in approximately one week.

 Who covers the cost of IEP testing?

-The cost of a IEP testing varies based on the individual needs of the client and the assessments being administered.
+The cost of IEP testing varies based on the client's individual needs and the assessments being administered.

-Testing is often covered by insurance but it depends on your coverage and carrier.
-Reach out to our team of insurance specialists at KMN to learn if testing would be covered for you.
+Insurance often covers testing, but it depends on your coverage and carrier.
+Contact our team of insurance specialists at KMN to learn if testing would be covered for you.
 We also accept non-insurance clients.

 How can a parent help?